 The following home treatment may

-help relieve discomfort after you swallow or inhale an object.
+help relieve discomfort after you swallow an object into your digestive tract.

 Do not cause (induce) vomiting unless your doctor

 or the poison control center specifically instructs you to do so.
 Vomiting

 could cause you to inhale (aspirate) the object

 is easy, try eating soft bread or a banana.
 If eating soft bread or a banana is

 easy, try adding other foods.
 Fruits, vegetables, and whole grains may help